 State Coordinator

-Before retiring in 2015, I worked for 30+ years at the Department of Justice in Fargo, North Dakota, as a supervisory paralegal specialist.
-This position involved hours of courtroom time during criminal trials and left little time left for volunteering.
+I worked for 30+ years for the Department of Justice as a supervisory paralegal specialist.
+This position involved hours of courtroom time during criminal trials and left little time for volunteering.
 Since retirement, I now volunteer for our church as treasurer, newsletter editor, and website person.
 I belong to the local American Legion Auxiliary and attend several American Legion events with my Marine husband.
 With four grandchildren nearby, there is always something to do.
-In 2021, I became the owner of a longarm machine, so I have lots to learn, first practicing on several church quilts and now working on Quilts of Valor.
 Flower and vegetable gardening are a passion, so I volunteer at Master Gardener events – but that season only lasts so long in ND.

-If you are interested in helping us fulfill our Mission, please get in touch with me.
+The Mission of QOVF has been an integral part of my volunteer service – a service that I believe to be so important.
+Our Veterans and Service Members deserve nothing less.
+If you are interested in helping us fulfill our Mission, please contact me.
 You’re not a quilter?
 Don’t worry; we can find some way for you to help.